rbolliger/apostrophePollPlugin/data/doc/05_poll_publication.markdown

 ## Previewing a poll

-By clicking on "Preview poll" in `aPollPollAdmin` you can see what the poll will look like when published and get some useful debugging informations about the poll definition.
+By clicking on "Preview poll" in `aPollPollAdmin` you can see how the poll will look like when published.
+You will also get some useful debugging information about the poll definition parameters.

 In the first part, the poll template parameters defined in `app.yml` are shown.
-This lets you know if the parameters are taken into account as you expected.
+This lets you check that the parameters defined in `app.yml` are correctly read.

 In the second part a preview of the poll is shown.
 Notice that the appearance might be a little different than what is actually displayed on the website pages.
 This is because some CSS parameters might differ between normal and admin pages.

 ## Publishing the poll in a page of the CMS

-apostrpohePollPlugin provides a new slot type allowing to publish a poll in a content slot.
+apostrophePollPlugin provides a new slot type allowing to publish a poll in a content slot.
 To enable this slot type, you have to define it in `app.yml`:

 	# apps/frontend/config/app.yml